 |Did you know?

-PSB’s current Delta campus grounds was originally the premises of Bukit Ho Swee primary school and secondary school!
+PSB’s former Delta campus grounds was originally the premises of Bukit Ho Swee primary school and secondary school!
 The secondary school was opened in 1967, so that’s truly plenty of history for all you history buffs out there to explore.

 3) Singapore Institute of Management (SIM)